PipedreamHQ/pipedream/docs/docs/quickstart/email-yourself/README.md

 ![image-20210525194508356](./images/image-20210525194508356.png)

-**For the final example of this guide, we'll address a real-world use case to post richly formatted Tweets to Slack.
+**For the final example of this guide, we'll address a real-world use case to post richly-formatted Tweets to Slack.
 [Take me to the last example &rarr;](../real-world-example/)**

 <p style="text-align:center;">
 <a href="/quickstart/real-world-example/"><img src="../next.png"></a>